Shopify/web-configs/Best practices/React/Variable naming.md

 ### Enums

-Use pascal case when naming enums, even if the enum contains an abbreviation.
+Always use pascal case when naming enums, even if the enum contains an abbreviation.

 ```ts
 // bad